Internet Archive rejects to host contents sitting as ‘a terrorist’.

-The demands reached via the Europol net monitoring unit and provided a limited time frame (one hour) to comply.
+The demands were reached via the Europol net monitoring unit and provided a limited time frame (one hour) to comply.

 Internet Archive